DejanS24/kinesis_handler/README.md

 }
 ```
 4. Q: How did/could you implement it so it's possible to re-use it for other similar use cases?<br />
 A: Reusable components can be seen with Processors layer, where we have `event-processor.ts` which enables specific event processors to be registered dynamically.
-In this project only `UserLimitEventProcessor` is being registered.<br/> Another example is Repository layer impelmentation, where it's made easy to modify storage logic (which database is being used).
+In this project only `UserLimitEventProcessor` is being registered<br/> Another example is Repository layer implementation, where it's made easy to modify storage logic (which database is being used).